Fundamental theorems for semi log canonical pairs: Introduction

 \begin{thm}[Base point free theorem] Let $(X, \Delta)$ be a semi log canonical pair and let $\pi:X\to S$ be a projective morphism onto an algebraic variety $S$.
 Let $D$ be a $\pi$-nef Cartier divisor on $X$.
 Assume that $aD-(K_X+\Delta)$ is $\pi$-ample for some real number $a>0$.
 Then $\mathcal O_X(mD)$ is $\pi$-generated for every $m\gg 0$, that is, there exists a positive integer $m_0$ such that $\mathcal O_X(mD)$ is $\pi$-generated for every $m\geq m_0$. \end{thm}

-We can prove the base point free theorem of Reid--Fukuda type for semi log canonical pairs.
+We can prove the base point free theorem of Reid--Fukuda type for semi log canonical pairs (see also \cite[Theorem 0.1]{fujino-rf}, \cite[Section 5]{fujino-base}, and so on).
 It is a slight generalization of Theorem \ref{bpf}.
 Note that Theorem \ref{bpf} is sufficient for the contraction theorem in Theorem \ref{cone-contraction}.

 \begin{thm}[Base point free theorem II] Let $(X, \Delta)$ be a semi log canonical pair and let $\pi:X\to S$ be a projective morphism onto an algebraic variety $S$.
 Let $D$ be a $\pi$-nef Cartier divisor on $X$.
 Assume that $aD-(K_X+\Delta)$ is nef and log big over $S$ with respect to $(X, \Delta)$ for some real number $a>0$.
 Then $\mathcal O_X(mD)$ is $\pi$-generated for every $m\gg 0$, that is, there exists a positive integer $m_0$ such that $\mathcal O_X(mD)$ is $\pi$-generated for every $m\geq m_0$. \end{thm}